 Breakthrough is closely aligned with the SF Day's mission and values.
 The SF Day community supports the program in a number of ways, providing intellectual capital, financial contributions, and in-kind support.
 Roughly two dozen eighth graders also volunteer each year as tutors in Breakthrough’s after-school program – a unique and very meaningful service learning opportunity; some even return after graduation to volunteer in Breakthrough’s school-year and summer programs.

-SF Day students who will be eighth graders in 2018-19 are invited to tutor in Breakthrough's after-school program in fall 2018, working directly with one or more of our hard-working fifth and sixth-grade students.
+SF Day eighth graders are eligible to tutor in Breakthrough's after-school program in spring 2019, working directly with one or more of our hard-working fifth and sixth-grade students.

 The commitment is one afternoon per week, either Monday or Wednesday, from 3:30-4:40 p.m., from the week of February 4 through the week of April 29.
 All tutors must commit for the entire semester, including a training session the evening of January 30, a one-on-one mid-semester check-in, and weekly follow-up work.

 Mr. Duryee-Browner, Breakthrough's Director of Curriculum and Instruction, will present to all eighth graders in December about the tutoring opportunity.
 The application will be available then and will be due January 11, 2019.
 Because the admissions process is selective, completing a strong application is essential.
 Questions can be directed to him at email@example.com

 To give you an idea of what the application will look like, the fall 2018 application is available here.
 Applications for the fall are no longer being accepted, however.